The next day John saw Jesus coming toward him and said, "Look! The Lamb of God who takes away the sin of the world!"

 — John 1:29 NLT

 Animal sacrifice seems so foreign, maybe even cruel, in our day.
 Yet it was God's way of helping people know that their sin was costly, injurious, and serious.
-Their sin didn't impact just them, but it touched all they influenced and damaged their relationship with God.
+Their sin didn't impact just them, but it touched all they influenced and it damaged their relationship with God.
 Taking a lamb from their own flock — something precious and of great value to them — cost them, hurt them, and opened their eyes to the seriousness of their rebellion and failure.
 However, when it came time for God to redeem us, to deal with our sin once and for all, he didn't ask us to offer something that cost us greatly.
 No, he furnished the sacrifice at great cost to himself.
 That Lamb of God, that sacrifice for our sins, is Jesus.
-John's words remind us that from the beginning of Jesus' ministry, he was God's Lamb.
+John's words remind us that from the beginning of Jesus' ministry, he was God's sacrificial Lamb.
 He came to save, redeem, and ransom us from sin.
 He is the Lamb of God.
-So at the beginning of Jesus' ministry, John the Baptizer's words invite us to "Look!" and see the "Lamb of God who takes away the sin of the world!"
+So, at the beginning of Jesus' ministry, John the Baptizer's words invite us to "Look!" and see the "Lamb of God who takes away the sin of the world!"
 If we watch, and listen, and open our hearts, we will see the Lamb.

 Father, thank you for providing the sacrifice that paid for my sins.
 Give me a deep sense of sorrow for my sin and a deep sense of wonder for your grace that provided the sacrifice for my sins and the gift of my salvation.
 To you belong all thanks, honor, and praise, now and forevermore, in the name of Jesus.
 Amen.